 A native of Tennessee, Wilson returned to his home state in 2012 to fulfill his long-time passion for teaching and devote more time to his young family.
 He accepted a full-time teaching position at Vanderbilt University but continued a busy performance schedule as well.
 During the 2013-14 arts season, he served as guest principal trombonist with the Nashville Symphony Orchestra and subbed with the Chicago Symphony Orchestra.
 He also has performed on several occasions with the Saito Kinen Orchestra at the special invitation of Maestro Seiji Ozawa.

 Highly respected as a dedicated teacher and clinician, Wilson has given masterclasses and lectures around the United States.
 He has been a featured guest artist at the International Trombone Festival, the American Trombone Workshop, and the Trombones de Costa Rica Festival.
 His students have been finalists for several domestic and international competitions and have participated in many prestigious summer festivals.
-Wilson currently serves on the Vanderbilt Faculty Senate, is faculty advisor for the Pi Delta chapter of Phi Mu Alpha Sinfonia, and is Music Director and conductor of the Commodore Orchestra, a Vanderbilt campus orchestra comprised mainly of non-music majors.
+Wilson currently serves on the Vanderbilt Faculty Senate, is faculty advisor for the Pi Delta chapter of Phi Mu Alpha Sinfonia, and is Music Director and Faculty Advisor of the Commodore Orchestra, a Vanderbilt campus orchestra comprised mainly of non-music majors.
 He recently received the Blair School's Faculty Excellence Award.

 Wilson started studying music in the sixth grade, becoming a serious student of the trombone in high school.
 In college, he double-majored in music education and performance at the University of Tennessee, where he was a Presser Scholar, before getting a Master of Music at the University of North Texas, graduating in 2011.
 His teachers have included Don Hough, Vern Kagarice, Jan Kagarice, Tony Baker, and Tom Lundberg.